 School of Music before studying on the joint course at the

 Northern College of Music (RNCM) and at The

 University of Manchester, where he gained a first class

-Shirley Cattarall Award for piano, Prix scarbo Prize, the
+Shirley Cattarall Award for piano, the Prix scarbo Prize, the

 and the Sir Thomas Beecham Medal for outstanding achievement.

 a pianist, Tom's extensive and wide ranging performance career

-has led

-on TV documentaries for Granada and BBC Television,
+has been featured on TV documentaries for Granada and BBC Television,

 as well as on many BBC radio broadcasts.